Updated: November 2018

 Some time ago I asked my readers to send me their questions about any travel topic they would be interested in knowing more about.
 To my surprise, most of them were focused on travel insurance.
 To address this complex topic, I decided to do a separate (and extensive) post on how to pick the best travel insurance for your trip, whether it is a short vacation or a long-term trip.

 In general, travel insurance is intended to cover financial default or negligence of travel suppliers, medical expenses, and other losses incurred while traveling.
 These situations can happen either on a domestic trip (traveling in one’s own country) or internationally.

 Something I want to stress is that travel insurance is NOT a replacement for your regular health insurance as it is designed to cover you for unexpected emergencies that might occur in the course of your trip.

-To prove the point, two years ago I failed to get travel insurance when I went to Honduras (I didn’t want to pay it and was too lazy to research it).
+To prove the point, eight years ago I failed to get travel insurance when I went to Honduras (I didn’t want to pay it and was too lazy to research it).
 When I was in Copan Ruinas I fell from the pyramid and cut open my knee.
-Luckily I was able to manage without going to the hospital thanks to a very nice lady I met on the way (you’ll know if you read the post) but I was afraid of going to the hospital fearing of the price I would have to pay.
+Luckily I was able to manage without going to the hospital thanks to a very nice lady I met on the way, but I was afraid of going to the hospital fearing the price I would have to pay to fix my knee wound – which required stitches.

 Does it cover you?